 - Cook’s Tip #1: Since the guanciale is already salty, there is no need to add any salt to pasta alla gricia.
 Furthermore, use less salt when boiling water for cooking the pasta — keep in mind that you will be adding some pasta water to the dish.

-- Cook’s Tip #3: Do not hesitate to add more pasta water if you think the dish is dry.
+- Cook’s Tip #4: Do not hesitate to add more pasta water if you think your guanciale pasta is a bit dry.